 Virginia interstate and highway accident lawyers

-Experienced advocates for you after a serious Virginia highway crash
+Experienced attorneys advocate for you after a serious Virginia highway crash

-The global pandemic caused a decrease in Virginia traffic accidents in 2020.
-We would naturally expect traffic fatalities to have declined too, but they actually increased by more than 2 percent over the previous year.
+The COVID pandemic caused a decrease in Virginia traffic accidents in 2020.
+We would naturally expect traffic fatalities to have declined, too, but they actually increased by more than 2 percent over the previous year.

 One explanation is that more people were speeding and driving recklessly: speed-related fatalities jumped by 16 percent.
 The number of people killed in traffic crashes who were not wearing seat belts also increased from the year before.